You can determine which content users see by setting view permissions. The following options are available, but vary according to plan:

 - Signed-in users includes internal and external users who create an account and sign in to your Help Center.

-- Agents and managers (Professional and Enterprise) includes staff members only, so that you can create content that is internal-only.
+- Agents and managers (Professional and Enterprise) only includes staff members, so that you can create content that is internal-only.

 If visibility for all the articles in a section is internal (Professional and Enterprise only), then the section will not be visible to end-users, but if one article in an internal section is visible to any end-users, then the section will become visible as well.

-View restrictions do not apply to Guide Managers.
-Managers can access all knowledge base content, regardless of the view permissions.
+View restrictions do not apply to Guide admins.
+Admins can access all knowledge base content, regardless of the view permissions.

 To set view permissions for an existing knowledge base article